fooplugins/foogallery/README.txt

 3. A number of quality-of-life tweaks to make the gallery editing experience better.

 * Date Updated : 26 Nov 2025
-* Added : FooGallery assets now enqueue from fingerprinted files, to prevent issues when updating the plugin.
+* Added: FooGallery assets now enqueue from fingerprinted files, to prevent issues when updating the plugin.
+* Added: Allow license key to be activated by defining FOOGALLERY_LICENSE_KEY in wp-config.php
-* Update : Attachment modal enhancement - shows the selected attachments instead of using saved attachments (better previews).
+* Update: Attachment modal enhancement - shows the selected attachments instead of using saved attachments (better previews).
-* Update : Attachment modal enhancement - allows for 'wrap' navigation when navigating between attachments.
+* Update: Attachment modal enhancement - allows for 'wrap' navigation when navigating between attachments.
-* Update : Made gallery previews more reliable with settings that control features that use AJAX requests.
+* Update: Made gallery previews more reliable with settings that control features that use AJAX requests.
-* Update : Improved accessibility on Image Viewer and Carousel templates.
+* Update: Improved accessibility on Image Viewer and Carousel templates.
-* Update : Improved gallery editing experience by persisting certain settings when changing gallery layouts, eg. pagination, filtering.
+* Update: Improved gallery editing experience by persisting certain settings when changing gallery layouts, eg. pagination, filtering.
-* Update : Improved gallery editing experience by allowing certain changes when in preview (e.g. product info and social features).
+* Update: Improved gallery editing experience by allowing certain changes when in preview (e.g. product info and social features).
 [//]: # fs_premium_only_begin
 * Fixed: Multiple fixes for Plugin Check requirements.
 * Added: [Expert Plan] Added new Media Category "Folder" sidebar feature, that now shows in the attachment modal.